This post may contain affiliate links

 Inari sushi is a common component of bento boxes and is available in delis alongside sushi rolls.

 What is Aburaage?

-Aburaage is cooked in sweet soy sauce for creating inari sushi.
+Aburaage is cooked in sweet soy sauce to create inari sushi.
 The aburaage absorbs the sweet soy sauce at this point, so it is simmered until most of the liquid has gone.

 WHAT ARE INARI TOFU POCKETS?

 To make Inari tofu pockets, season fried tofu called aburaage with mirin, soy sauce, and sugar.

 Because it can be opened and filled with rice, it is a true pocket.